• Home

 Bullet Point Alternative 1: Use text boxes

-A simple alternative to a list is to place each item into a a text box that is arranged in a suitable layout.
+A simple alternative to bullet points is to place each item in a text box that is arranged in a suitable layout.
 With this approach, each point is more pronounced than in a list.
 It can also be accomplished easily with basic graphic tools and in PowerPoint.
 Below, what could have been a bullet list of eLearning design skills is placed in horizontally arranged text boxes with a 1 pixel border.

 Bullet Point Alternative 2: Use icons to indicate the topic